d-eathrow/anonymousland/_items/anonymity-guide.md

 These items are **NOT** private on "traditional" operating systems.
 The default desktop enviroment has a broken security model.
 This is due to the fact of lacking permissions and proper isolation as done on mobile operating systems such as Android with their per-app permission toggles.
-Some services like Firejail, SELinux and Apparmor can fix a lot of these issues, but the fact is configuring these services for every application can be a daunting task and can lead to much user-error.
+Some services like Firejail, Bubblewrap, SELinux and Apparmor can fix a lot of these issues, but the fact is configuring these services for every application can be a daunting task and can lead to much user-error.

 It is assumed that the average population is likely using Windows, Mac, or ChromeOS.
 These are absolutely terrible options for privacy.